What is antimicrobial resistance and why is it a major threat to global health?

 When will the next Benchmark be published?

-This first iteration of the Benchmark was published on 23 January 2018.
-The next AMR Benchmark is planned for publication in the week of Monday 20 January 2020.
+The 2020 AMR Benchmark was published on 21 January 2020.
+The next AMR Benchmark is planned for publication in 2022.

 What is a priority pathogen?

 The Benchmark looked at whether pharmaceutical companies are developing new medicines or vaccines for bacteria and fungi that pose the greatest threat to human health because of their widespread resistance against the existing standard of care.
-For example, the list includes strains of the E. coli bacterium that are already resistant to the beta-lactam class of broad-spectrum antibiotics.
-To identify priority pathogens, the Benchmark used the WHO priority pathogens list dated 25 February 2017 and CDC’s US Biggest Threats as of April 2013.
+For example, the list includes strains of the Enterobacteriaceae bacteria that are already resistant to the beta-lactam class of broad-spectrum antibiotics.
+To identify priority pathogens, the Benchmark used the most recent priority pathogens lists published by the WHO and the CDC.
 The WHO and CDC use a variety of criteria to flag a pathogen as an AMR priority, including mortality, treatability and prevalence of resistance.
 The Benchmark also assessed companies’ projects targeting the most critical priorities in these lists, i.e. targeting the pathogens classified in the WHO and CDC lists as ‘’Critical’’ or ‘’Urgent’’, respectively.
 Since November 2019, C. auris was listed as an ‘’Urgent’’ pathogen by the CDC and was included as part of the Benchmark analysis.

 What is stewardship?